 And, the numerous wooden stalls all across the square make this place an authentic winter wonderland.
 The stalls, which are stunningly adorned with lights, garlands, and ornaments, offer the best treat of chestnuts, stollen, wine, and other superb German delicacies.

 You can also shop for traditional Bavarian handicraft souvenirs to help create even better memories when back home.
+If you thought Oktoberfest was the only good festival in Munich, then you can think again.

 6. Magdeburger Weihnachtsmarkt, Magdeburg